gyx1997/json-collector/README.md

 ### Usage
 #### System Requirement

 Python 3.10 or above.
-If you want to export the collected data to
+If you want to export the collected data to pandas.DataFrame, package `pandas` needs to be installed.

 #### Example
 Put `collector.py` and `fields.py` under the directory of your own script.
 ```Python